The Cisco Webex teams collaboration platform and Cloverhound: Taking the wait out of waiting rooms.

 Life shouldn’t have to be like this, so fortunately it’s all about to change for the better.

-Learn how Cloverhound used the robust Cisco Webex Teams collaboration platform to solve the waiting room conundrum once and for all (stale coffee not included).
+Learn how Cloverhound used the robust Cisco Webex Teams, team collaboration platform to solve the waiting room conundrum once and for all (stale coffee not included).

 Every month, tens of thousands of people are involved in workers’ compensation claims in New York State.
 There are dozens of people involved in a single hearing: the judge and claimant, of course, but also the stenographers, translators, facilities crew, and many others who make the system work.